-Description The subjects comprise a two storey semi detached dwelling house.
-Accommodation GROUND FLOOR: Entrance Vestibule, Living Room, Dining Room, Hallway, Shower Room, Kitchen/Dining Area and Study/Utility Room.
-FIRST FLOOR: Landing, Master Bedroom with En Suite Bathroom, Two Further Bedrooms and Bathroom.
-Gross internal floor area (m2) Amounts to 152 sq metres or thereby.
-Neighbourhood and location The subjects are located within an established residential area within Fochabers where surrounding properties are of mixed design, vintage and character.
+Description The subjects comprise a semi-detached, traditional villa.
+Accommodation The accommodation may be summarised as follows: GROUND FLOOR: Entrance Vestibule, Hallway, Lounge and Kitchen Diner.
+FIRST FLOOR: Landing, 2 Bedrooms and a Bathroom.
+Gross internal floor area (m2) Amounts to 98 square metres, or thereby.
+Neighbourhood and location The subjects are located within Elgin, where surrounding properties are of a mixed design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age Erected circa 1900.
-Weather The weather was sunny and dry at the time of inspection.
-The report should be read in this regard.
+Age Erected circa 1930.
+Weather The weather was dry at the time of inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There are stone stacks with metal flashings.
+There is a mutual pointed stone stack with metal flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched, ridged design comprising timber rafters clad externally with slates over timber sarking boards.
-The roof to the extension is of a pitched, ridged design comprising timber rafters clad with interlocking concrete tiles over sarking boards.
-Access to the roof void is via an access hatch within the landing.
-No access was available into the extension roof void.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are of a uPVC manufacture.
+The roof is of a pitched ridged and hipped design comprising timber trusses clad with clay tiles over timber sarking boards and incorporating dormer projections to the front and rear elevations which appear to be contained beneath flat metal roof coverings.
+Access to the roof void area was undertaken from a ceiling hatch within the first floor landing. i Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The gutters and downpipes are of a cast iron manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of a solid stonework construction.
-The main walls to the extension are of a rendered cavity blockwork construction.
-There is also an extension of a cavity construction comprising an inner load bearing leaf of timber framing with an outer leaf of rendered concrete blockwork with two sections surrounding the doors which are single leaf timber clad with PVC.
+The main outer walls are of pointed solid stone construction (wall width 500mm, approximately).